What is cholesterol?

 What factors tend to raise cholesterol?

 Several factors raise blood cholesterol.
-Some we have no control over, like our genetic make-up and aging bodies.
+Some we have no control over, like our genetic make-up.
 But many we do have control over.

 A major controllable factor that raises blood cholesterol levels is a diet high in: